-User export (\rightarrow "Fig. 31-1")
+User export ( $\rightarrow$ "Fig. 31-1")

-The User Export function is used to save information on a connected USB memory stick (\rightarrow "Fig. 1-7"):
+The User Export function is used to save information on a connected USB memory stick ( $\rightarrow$ "Fig. 1-7"):

-- A zip file with the event logs of the last 30 working days and RMS information in CSV format - An encrypted lpkg file that contains all user-defined programs and the reagent list.
+- A zip file with the event logs of the last 30 working days and RMS information in CSV format - A PDF file containing all user-defined programs, active programs, user-selected settings of Leica programs, bathlayout and the reagent list. - · An encrypted lpkg file that contains all user-defined programs and the reagent list.